syncfusion-content/uwp-docs/uwp/DataGrid/Column-Types.md

 You can allow `UIElement` loaded inside `CellTemplate` to handle keyboard interaction by setting [FocusManagerHelper.WantsKeyInput](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.FocusManagerHelper.html#Syncfusion_UI_Xaml_Grid_FocusManagerHelper_WantsKeyInputProperty) attached property to `GridColumn`.
 You can use this when loading edit element in CellTemplate.

-In this case SfDataGrid handles the below key operations and other keys are handled by UIElement loaded inside `CellTemplate`.
+In this case Data Grid handles the below key operations and other keys are handled by UIElement loaded inside `CellTemplate`.

 * <kbd>Tab</kbd>
 * <kbd>Enter</kbd>